CamilleW8831/CamilleW8831.github.io/index.md

 ## Education
 Bachelor of Science in Physics-- Worcester Polytechnic Institute

-Bachelor of Science in Mathematical Sciences
+Bachelor of Science in Mathematical Sciences-- Worcester Polytechnic Institute

 ## Research & Projects
 ### Characterization of Microwave Plasma for Electromagnetic Modeling in Processing Applications (Jan 2022-Present)